GFDRR/thinkhazardmethods/source/includes/posts/_00-hazardsum.md

 <div class="c-box-image"><center><b>Water scarcity</b><br>
 <img src="images/posts/ws.png">
 </div></td>
 <td>Water scarcity, or drought, is defined as a deficiency of rainfall over an extended period – a season, a year or several years – relative to the statistical multi-year average for the region.
 Lack of rainfall leads to inadequate water supply for the environments and human activities.
-A drought may result in other natural hazards such as <b>wildfires, extreme temperatures</b>, desertification, famine and epidemics.</td></tr>
+A drought may trigger other natural hazards such as <b>wildfires, extreme temperatures</b>, desertification, famine and epidemics.</td></tr>

 <tr><td width="200" align=center>
 <div class="c-box-image"><center><b>Extreme temperatures</b><br>